Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Discussion

-Carcinoma grading usually involves examining multiple criteria from multiple data sources (\eg H\&E slides, IHC slides, FISH (fluorescence in situ hybridization) test, patient's health record).
+Carcinoma grading usually involves examining multiple criteria from various data sources (\eg H\&E slides, IHC test, FISH (fluorescence in situ hybridization) test, patient's health record).
 As such, one-size-fits-all AI models are not sufficient.
 In practice, multiple AI models are employed to locate different types of disease markers.
 To organize these AI-computed results, medical AI systems (such as \xp) should seek to present the logical relationship that connects these multiple criteria/features/sources of information and update final results dynamically given any pathologists' input (\eg acceptance or rejection of how AI computes each criterion).
 Such a design is more likely to match the clinical practice of pathologists and cost minimal extra learning when users onboard a system.
-It is noteworthy that the `multiple criteria' design is not limited to this research but can also generalize to other tasks in digital pathology, such as breast cancer grading \cite{rakha2008prognostic}.